XM214 Microgun: Promotion and reception

 The ability to fire the 5.56 mm round used by the M16 rifle was the major selling point for the Microgun.
 With a fast-firing gun using standard rifle ammunition, the US Army and US Air Force showed interest for use of the XM214 on aircraft, helicopters, and armored vehicles.
 The smaller and lighter Microgun could replace the Minigun on heavily armed gunship aircraft and attack helicopters, freeing up space for ammo, equipment, and even more guns.
 Certain small aircraft that could not handle the larger Miniguns could be given the XM214 in a 300 lb pod.
 General Electric pitched the weapon to the US Navy for use on riverine craft.
 Company engineers proposed many mounting arrangements including open doors, in an aircraft's wings or nose, putting half a dozen guns in a modified bomb bay, and even in turrets of an automated defense network.
 However, the Microgun's prominent feature of using 5.56 mm ammunition was also its downfall.
 For aircraft gunners, accuracy suffered at high speeds, and range, compared to the 7.62 mm Minigun, was limited.
 General Electric tried to refocus its efforts by making the Microgun an infantry weapon, but the Army showed no interest.

-Competitors

-The XM556 microgun, developed by Empty Shell, is based on the same idea of a 6-barrel rotary cannon chambered in 5.56mm NATO.
-Unlike the XM214, however, which is a scaled-down M134, the XM556 is a completely new design.